 The date of withdrawal for purposes of calculating a refund is the student's last date of attendance.
 The date of determination, from which The School has 30 days to issue a refund, is the earlier of the date the student officially withdraws or the date The School determines the student has violated an academic standard.
 For example, when a student is withdrawn for violating an academic rule, the date of the student's withdrawal shall be the student's last date of attendance.
 The date of determination shall be the date The School determines the student has violated the academic rule, if the student has not filed an appeal.
-If the student files an appeal and the appeal is denied, the date of determination is the date the appeal is denied.
 If the student ceases attendance without providing official notification, the DOD shall be no more than 14 days from the student's last date of attendance.